beelzick/EzeSneakers-demo/README.md

 ## General info

-EzeSnekers is a website that offers restored shoes.
-This app is inspired by the design such as Nike, Addidas or Reebok
+EzeSneakers is a website that offers restored shoes.
+This app is inspired by the design such as Nike, Addidas or Reebok.

 This application has the following features:
 * shopping cart